-Does Milk Help You Grow?
+Does Drinking Milk Help You Grow Taller?

 Everyone knows that eating healthful foods is important for growing children, but do some nutritious foods, like milk, help you grow?

 Yes.
-Here’s how: Milk contains nine essential nutrients, all of which contribute to healthy bodies.
+Here’s how: Milk contains 13 essential nutrients, all of which contribute to healthy bodies.
 And milk is the No. 1 food source of most of these, including calcium and vitamin D, in the diets of children.

 - Vitamin A: Helps maintain vision, healthy skin and a healthy immune system

 - Vitamin B12: Helps build red blood cells and helps maintain the central nervous system

 - Niacin (equivalents): Helps with the normal function of many enzymes in the body